OscarLau109/seem3650project/README.md

-# Road Speed and Population Analysis Tool
+# Road Speed Analysis and Forecasting Tool

-This Python script analyzes road speed and population data from Hong Kong districts to visualize trends.
+This Python program analyzes road speed data from various districts in Hong Kong using classification, visualization and machine learning techniques for modeling and prediction.

 ## Getting Started